MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/configuration-options-for-the-office-2016-deployment-tool.md

 ### AUTOACTIVATE property (part of Property element)

+Optional.
+Default is **0** if not specified.

 Because Office 365 ProPlus is set to activate automatically, you should not set this property for Office 365 ProPlus products.
 For other products, you can set **AUTOACTIVATE** to **1** to have the product activate automatically.

-Optional.
-Default is **0**.

 Allowed values: